donatoaz/ViPER4Android/README.md

 * arm, arm64, x86 and x86_64 devices

 ## Module changelog
+* 26.10.2017 - Improvements
+	* Installation script is now more verbose, allows installation without an app (you'll still have to remove it manually from file) and includes fail-safe checks for arch, library etc,
+	* Configuration file management is now bit different, still more to change,
+	* New versioning system, allowing users to keep old module versions on their phones
+	* Cosmetic changes.
+	* Added a mention about version (still using V4A Materalized)[https://github.com/ShadySquirrel/ViPER4Android/releases]
 * 08.10.2017 - Merged SELinux fixes
 	* Thanks to [zertyuiop](https://github.com/zertyuiop/ViPER4Android)
 * 06.09.2017 - Update to template version 1400